 In 2020 alone, an average of 230 vulnerabilities was discovered weekly making it incredibly difficult to keep pace with the number of system vulnerabilities that required patching.
 That’s why it’s essential to establish a patching plan and deployment cadence.
 An industry best practice is to designate a date and time each month when patches and other updates will be applied.
 And a good rule of thumb is to deploy them within 30 days of their release date and if possible, deploy operating system patches even sooner.
 No organization will ever be completely vulnerability-free.
 It’s a balancing act in an attempt to keep vulnerabilities down to a minimum and it will require constant vigilance.

 Yet we cannot overstate the importance of addressing vulnerabilities and the scope of the job—tens of thousands of new vulnerabilities are reported every year.
 The best approach is to tackle these challenges head-on with a knowledgeable IT security partner who understands these vulnerabilities and stays current on the latest threats to your business.

-Cybercriminals are just waiting with bated breath for the chance to exploit your network vulnerabilities gain access to your valuable data.
-What's at risk is everything from employee information, to client data, to finances, and more.
+Cybercriminals are just waiting with bated breath for the chance to exploit your network vulnerabilities to gain access to your valuable data.
+What's at risk is everything from employee information to client data, to finances, and more.
 That old saying is true, “You don’t know what you don’t know.”
 A vulnerability assessment is a great way to find out where your network is exploitable and where the bad guys might make their initial attempts to compromise your network.
-Working with someone like Locknet can help uncover these vulnerabilities, prioritize them and apply automated remediation to decrease your exposure and overall risk footprint.
+Working with someone like Locknet can help uncover these vulnerabilities, prioritize them, and apply automated remediation to decrease your exposure and overall risk footprint.